TAP Team Bios

 Prior to joining the TAP team, I enjoyed a 21 year law enforcement career, starting as a patrol officer in my home state of North Carolina.
 I served there for over seven years, attaining the rank of Master Police Officer.
 In 2005, I joined the U.S. Capitol Police in Washington, DC.
 For the next 13 years, I had the opportunity to serve the US Capitol, the US House Of Representatives, and the Library of Congress.
 My final assignment was as a Command Center Specialist, assisting in Security Management of the US Capitol Hill area.
 My career in law enforcement has given me the opportunity to work extensively with NCIC and Criminal Justice Information Systems.

-My name is Brian Romer.
-I joined the TAP team in August of 2019 as a Business Relationship Manager.
-I am responsible for onboarding and vetting Tribes in the pre-deployment phase, and for providing training during deployment and post-deployment.
+My name is Brian Romer and I joined the TAP team in August of 2019.
+I am the Business Relationship Manager for the Bureau of Indian Affairs TAP Kiosk Project.
+I am also responsible for onboarding and vetting Tribes in the pre-deployment phase, and for providing training during deployment and post-deployment.

 Prior to joining the TAP team, I worked as a Tribal police officer, detective, sergeant and lieutenant.
 As a sergeant, I worked closely with Tribal leaders to establish a family advocacy center within the community.
 The Tribal community I served was part of the TAP pilot program in 2016, and I served as the Tribal point of contact.